zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/integration.md

 title: Access Addon Integration
 ---

-Follow through to learn how to set an Access Condition, even if you are already familiar with the concept you might learn something new. {% .lead %}
+Follow through to learn how to set an Access Condition.
+Even if you are already familiar with the concept you might learn something new. {% .lead %}

 Before starting, make sure Essentials has been properly [installed](../../integration), then access the `Customizer -> Essentials -> Advanced` section and enable the **Access Addon**.
 Save the changes and refresh the page.